Running a successful business isn’t just about making sales and increasing profits; it’s also about complying with all the relevant legislation.

 Make sure your employee records are up-to-date

 Employee records change all the time, and it’s your responsibility to keep them up-to-date.
-Implement a system in your company that allows you to regularly review any changes of address, marital status, and bank account details.
-If you don’t, you run the risk of breaching compliance, and you may have to pay a penalty.
+Implement a system in your company that allows you to regularly review any changes of address, and bank account details.
+If you don’t, you run various risks.

 Know the law

 South Africa has some of the most stringent tax and labour law policies in the world.
-It’s important to know which schemes and benefit packages your employees must be enrolled in.
-If you’re not sure, spend some time on the SARS website to get the information you need, or hire an accountant who can help you.
+It’s important to have a general understanding of the relevant laws.
+If you’re not sure, spend some time on the SARS website to get some of the information you need, or hire an accountant who can help you.

 Comply with SARS